aws-samples/amazon-bedrock-samples/docs/poc-to-prod/inference-profiles/inference-profile-basics.md

 ```

 <h2> Clean up section </h2>
-The `delete_inference_profile` function accepts a Bedrock ARN as an argument to delete the corresponding Inference Profile.
+The `delete_inference_profile` function accepts a Bedrock ARN as an argument to delete the corresponding application inference profile.
 The function is called twice to delete all inference profiles that were created earlier in the notebook: `claims_dept_llama3_70b_profile_arn` and `claims_dept_claude_3_sonnet_profile_arn`.
-This cleanup process ensures that resources are properly decommissioned, helping maintain a tidy and organized environment by preventing orphaned resources.
+This cleanup process ensures that resources are properly decommissioned, helping maintain a tidy and organized environment by preventing unused resources.

 ```python